mpeder/iotcttnhack/README.md

 - The Pro Micro boards are not developed by Arduino.
 As a result the boards are not available in a newly installed IDE
 - Add the boards in the IDE:
     - Open 'Preferences' from the 'File' menu
-    - In the 'Additional Boards Manager URL' enter 'https://raw.githubusercontent.com/sparkfun/Arduino_Boards/master/IDE_Board_Manager/package_sparkfun_index.json'
+    - In the 'Additional Boards Manager URL' enter https://raw.githubusercontent.com/sparkfun/Arduino_Boards/master/IDE_Board_Manager/package_sparkfun_index.json
     - Close the dialog with 'OK'
 - Go to the 'Tools' menu, item 'Board: "Arduino/Genuino Uno"', this will open a sub menu, select 'Board Manager'
     - In the boards manager, type 'sparkfun' in the dialog to show all SparkFun provided board packages
     - Click on 'SparkFun AVR Boards' to select the package and click 'Install' to install the board definitions on your system
 - Open the 'Tools' menu and go to the 'Board: "Arduino/Genuino Uno"' again.
 Now select 'SparkFun Pro Micro' from the list
-- IMPORTANT: Open the 'Tools' menu again, at 'Processor' select "ATmega32u4 (3.3V, 8MHz)."
+- __IMPORTANT: Open the 'Tools' menu again, in 'Processor' select 'ATmega32u4 (_3.3V, 8MHz_)'__

 ### Install TTN Arduino Packages
 - The TTN Node has some specific packages you can install to get started quickly.
 They are not in the IDE by default so you have to install them.